 Chickens play a double role in our farm ecosystem: they clean up the pastures and intensively fertilize them wherever they go.

 Our chickens are raised in a brooder for the first few weeks because they are highly temperature sensitive when they are young.
 But when they are ready, they move out to pasture in portable housing that is frequently moved, following after the cows and sheep.
 The chickens eat fly larvae and other bugs along with the pasture grasses, and we supplement their diet with local grain and fruit/vegetable waste.

 Chicken manure is very high in nitrogen, and after they’ve gone through a pasture, the land is so heavily fertilized that you can easily see the difference when you are walking by (or even in an aerial photo!).
 The plants are so lush and green that the rest of the farm looks drab by comparison!

-Our pigs also have a unique job here: cleaning up after the cows, sheep, and people!
+Our pigs also have a unique job here: clean up crew!